 Starter shingles – are layer applied to part of a roof, usually around eaves or lowest portion of a sloped roof, to ensure water flowing over shingles is falling away from the home rather than getting stuck along roof edges.

 Asphalt shingle layer is the next, and obviously most prominent layer.

 Then a ridge vent is installed, but only if there are already soffit vents in place.
-This is an optional step, but is generally recommended to ensure better cooling of an attic space across the top length of the structure.
+This is an optional step but is generally recommended to ensure better cooling of an attic space across the top length of the structure.

 Finally, ridge shingles/caps are added to cap off the vent and maintain the aesthetic appearance of shingles along the ridge.

-Hammer and nails (or fasteners) are the primary tools of the trade, but there are other items (i.e. cutting tools, tape measure, ladder) that you learn to use in the project.
+Hammer and nails (or fasteners) are the primary tools of the trade, but there are other items (i.e., cutting tools or shears, tape measure, level, colored strings to ensure proper lines, ladder, compressor, and nail guns) that you learn to use in the project.
 Both Home Depot and Lowe’s provide information for what’s involved in installing a roof.